mm5200935/secondhand-java-project/README.md

 * You can use admin panel with username `admin` and password `admin123`.

 Read more about **frontend and its features** [here](#).

+## Database
+In the project we used SQLite DB to save data.

+## Backend & Frontend Connection
+In the project we used API to connect frontend to backend, and frontend is not directly connected to database.
+Frontend sends data to api or get data from api and backend edits database.

+## JWT
+We used JWT to authenticate users in the project.